jyoti7770/netflix_project/README.md

 ## Finding

-- Content Distribution: The dataset contains a diverse range of movies and TV shows with varying ratings and genres.
+- Content Distribution: The dataset contains 60% movies and 40% TV shows with varying ratings and genres.

 - Common Ratings: Insights into the most common ratings provide an understanding of the content's target audience.